rudyards/field-builder/README.md

 Add all the exported files and folders to the "/files" folder, then run `node field-builder` or `node field-builder --noimages`. file-builder will attempt to crunch the files into LackeyBot and Cockatrice data.
 If successful, and run without `--noimages`, it will then rename the images to the Cockatrice names and split DFCs.

 If successful, field-builder will output `/final_xmls/cards.xml` and `/final_xmls/tokens.xml`, as well as  `/lbfiles/cards.json` and `/lbfiles/setData.json`to be used for LackeyBot.
 The XMLs are put in a Cockatrice `/data` folder, while the finalized folders in `/files` go in `/data/pics/downloadedPics/`.

+## Pulling extra sets
+MSEM, Revolution, and Canon sets can also be added to the install with command line arguments.
+These ping the LackeyBot API for set/card data, and don't write images; the Card Sources links should be used for these.

+Add Storytime from MSEM:
+> node field-builder --msem 101

+Add Blood Like Rivers from Revolution and March of the Machine and MOM: Aftermath:
+> node field-builder --rev BLR --canon MOM MAT